- Home

 Spending one-on-one time

 A younger child may not have developed the thinking or language skills to describe how they’re feeling, but a play session can help the child to express feelings, make sense of events, and understand the world.
-They may:
+Their play may reveal an inner world that you would never know about from what they say.

 - act out a story with toys or puppets